 The long-term use of contraceptive pills can cause cervical cancer.
-Study show that most women who use contraceptive pills over long period have higher chances of developing cervical cancer.
+Studies show that most women who use contraceptive pills over a long period have higher chances of developing cervical cancer.

-Giving birth at teenage can cause HPV and in old age, the woman can develop cervical cancer.
-Research reveals that women who gave birth at teenage are likely to develop cancer cells at their older age.
+Giving birth at a teenage can cause HPV and in old age, the woman can develop cervical cancer.
+Research reveals that women who gave birth at teenage are likely to develop cancer cells at an older age.